Bike commuting is a fantastic way to get to work, but one of the only catches is that it means you can’t avoid cycling in the rain.

 How do you bike commute in the rain?
 Wear waterproof clothing from head to toe, covering every inch of your work clothes to stay dry.
 Add bike lights on the front and rear of your bike to remain visible.
 Use a waterproof cover on top of your helmet to stop the rain from making your head cold!

-You should also give yourself more time for your commute in the rain as you should go slower to allow for longer braking distances in case if emergencies.
+You should also give yourself more time for your bike commute in the rain as you should go slower to allow for longer braking distances in case if emergencies.

 Now that we’ve covered some of the key points, let’s consider these more thoroughly below to help you make the right call when it comes time to ride to work in the rain and stay dry doing it!